Eritrichium howardii: Description

+It resembles E. nanum, the leaves of which are more sparsely hairy.

-Distribution
+Distribution and habitat

 Eritrichium howardii is found in the Rocky Mountain area.
 It is not a well-studied species, and most information about its distribution comes from informal sightings rather than surveys.
 The Eritrichium genus is widely distributed through Eurasia, but only three species are found in North America, including E. howardii.
 Eritrichum howardii’s range lies within the Yellowstone Highlands and Bighorn Mountains sections of the Southern Rocky Mountain Steppe-Open Woodland-Coniferous Forest-Alpine Meadow Province.